sighupio/fury-getting-started/fury-on-vms/README.md

 To follow this tutorial, you need:

 - **kubectl** - 1.26.x to interact with the cluster.
-- **furyagent** - to provision initial cluster PKIs, install the latest version following the instructions [here](https://github.com/sighupio/furyagent)
+- **furyagent** - to provision initial cluster PKI, install the latest version following the instructions [here](https://github.com/sighupio/furyagent#installation)
-- **ansible** - used by furyctl to execute the roles from KFD installers
+- **Ansible** - used by furyctl to execute the roles from KFD installers
 - VMs OS: Rocky linux 8, Debian 12, or Ubuntu 20
-- Valid FQDN for all the VMs, with a valid domain: for example, each VMs should have a corresponding DNS like worker1.example.tld, worker2.example.tld, master1.worker.tld, etc.
+- Valid FQDN for all the VMs, with a valid domain: for example, each VM should have a corresponding DNS entry like `worker1.example.tld`, `worker2.example.tld`, `master1.worker.tld`, etc.
+- Static IP address for each VM.
 - Two VMs for the LoadBalancer Nodes (at least 1vcpu 1GB ram each)
 - An additional IP that will be used by keepalived to expose the two loadbalancers in HA, and a DNS record pointed to this IP for the control-plane address.
 - Three VMs for the master nodes (at least 2vcpu and 4GB ram each)
 - Three VMs for the worker nodes (at least 4vcpu and 8GB ram each)
-- `root` ssh access on the VMs
+- `root` SSH access to the VMs

 ## Step 0 - Setup and initialize the environment